501 Sycamore Street

 FOR ALL BILLING ACCOUNTS AND INFORMATION- PLEASE CALL 318-336-5206

-The City of Vidalia owns and operates four utilities; Electric, Gas, Water and sewer.
-All Utility Department employees are highly trained and very dependable.
-The department consists of 31 full time employees.
+The City of Vidalia owns and operates four utilities; Electric, Gas, Water and Sewer.

 The Gas Department is responsible for the distribution of gas within the Town of Vidalia.
 The gas is bought from Mid-Louisiana Gas Pipeline at two purchase points, Whitehall Plantation and Taconey.
-The responsibilities of the gas crew include maintaining & operating seven regulator stations, three odorizers, 41 miles of main and 1,950 services.
-We make taps, repair leaks, maintain right-of-ways, change charts, check customer leaks, light pilots, change meters, and install anodes.
-We have a valve maintenance program, a Cathodic Protection program, odorization program and a public awareness program.
-Our gas crew consists of one Supervisor and two maintenance workers, that are trained according to the Federal DOT Operator Qualification Program.
+The responsibility of the gas crew include maintaining & operating seven regulator stations, three odorizers, 41 miles of main and 1,950 services.
+Every member of the Gas Department has been trained according to the Federal DOT operator Qualification Program.